An Awesome Scotland Road Trip Part 2

 You’ll find toilets, a gift shop, and a few takeaway vans to get your caffeine fix and a bit of scran.
 Scran is Scottish, Northern English and naval slang for “food”.
 According to the internet, long before scran meant food, it was 18th-century slang for a bar tab.

 So, we’d planned to stay the night.
 But this was not going to be the case, unfortunately.
-We use Park4Night and the Wildcamping app, but both are hit or miss.
+We use Park4Night and the Wildcamping app, but both are hit-or-miss.
 In this case, Wildcamping was a total miss!
 Ha!
 There is no camping allowed – exclusively stated on an entry sign.
-Because we couldn’t stay the night, we decided to head into Edinburgh early to have an extra night there.
-As ever, we remained flexible and made the most of an extra night in Edinburgh…
+Because we couldn’t stay the night, we decided to head into Edinburgh early for an extra night.
+As ever, we remained flexible and made the most of an additional night in Edinburgh.

 Day 8 | Edinburgh

 The last stop on our Scotland road trip was Edinburgh.
-We spent two nights in Edinburgh in two different BnBs, booked through Booking.com.
-Had we known how bad a nights sleep we were going to get in the first one, we would have crashed somewhere in Bumper.
-Not only did we have a crap nights sleep, someone reversed into Bumper overnight, denting the rear bumper!
+We spent two nights in Edinburgh in two different B&Bs, booked through Booking.com.
+Had we known how bad a night’s sleep we were going to get in the first one, we would have crashed somewhere in Bumper.
+Not only did we have a crap night’s sleep, but someone reversed into the rear bumper overnight, denting it!
 Sadly, they left no details.
-But thankfully, Joel’s dad helped get the dent into better shape with his trusty heat gun!
-The benefit of having a rough around the edges van is you aren’t too concerned when it gets a knock or two!
+But thankfully, Joel’s dad helped reshape the dent with his trusty heat gun!
+The benefit of having a van that’s rough around the edges is that you aren’t too concerned when it gets a knock or two!

 After being in the great outdoors for so long, it was nice to get back to civilisation again, much like Oban.
 Although we didn’t have time to visit many of the attractions, we did manage to cover a lot of ground and see most of what Edinburgh had to offer in terms of outdoor stuff.
-We made an attempt to visit the Botanical Gardens but they were booked up, of course!
-Edinburgh had such a great vibe and felt like a load of cities rolled up into one awesome place.
+We tried to visit the Botanical Gardens, but they were booked up, of course!
+Edinburgh had such a great vibe, like a load of cities rolled into one fantastic place.

 20210605 Road Trip to Scotland 140